-This resource is an expert from our Complete Guide to Los Angeles Restaurant Permits.
-Visit this page for everything you need to know about getting permits reviewed and approved quickly.
+This resource is an expert from our complete guide to Los Angeles restaurant permits.
+Visit this page for everything you need to know about quickly get approve and review permits.

-Have you had your sights set on opening a restaurant in Los Angeles?
+Have you had your sights set on opening a Los Angeles restaurant?
 After much dreaming, planning, and late nights, it’s time.
 You’re ready to get started.
 Congratulations!

 Unfortunately, LA isn’t quite there yet.
 Instead, there are two primary departments you’ll be working with: